wjuanps/desafio-backend/README.md

 If you want to upload the file within the system, make sure you have followed [these instructions](#set-up-the-db) about creating the default user, and that you are logged in

 There is [This file](/lib/tasks/seed/seed_files/csv/ano-2021.csv) that contains the data to be loaded.
-You can use it if you will
+Feel free to use it if you will

 ## Code coverage